rhysbrooks1/CS321-002-s25-team-09/README.md

 ...
 ```

 ### 5.2.
-Example Demonstration Walkthrough of Project
+Example Demonstration Walk-through of Project

 #### 5.2.1.
 Wrangle the raw data file